tytydraco/yessleep/out/I_broke_a_Guinness_World_Record_by_sleeping_for_13_days_Since_opening_my_eyes_Ive_seen_awful_things.md

 Besides, my friend saw something too.

-To secure this world record, I studied the approach of a UK hypnotist, Peter Powers, who achieved 8 consecutive days of hypnotic sleep.
+To secure this world record, I studied the approach of a UK hypnotist, Mr Powers, who achieved 8 consecutive days of hypnotic sleep.
 Following several failed attempts, I managed to surpass his feat by quite a sizeable margin.
 I fell asleep on December 20^(th), 2024, then I woke in a brand new year on the misty, wintry afternoon of January 2^(nd), 2025.

 I fell asleep.
 I woke up.
 Gee, that makes it all sound rather routine, doesn’t it?
 Let me tell you, waking on that bitter, snowy morning did *not* feel anything like waking from an 8-hour sleep.
 It didn’t even feel like waking from a long, unconscious slumber after a night of heavy drinking.
 In fact, the flu once conked me out for a little under 24 hours; this 13-day sleep wasn’t even like *that*.